The Ukraine Case Studies

 Support for this Project

-Initial support for this project comes from the Portulans Institute, which complements support from researchers in Oxford’s Global Cyber Security Capacity Centre (GCSCC), the Saïd Business School, and the Oxford Internet Institute (OII) in collaboration with researchers at the Alexander von Humboldt Institute for Internet and Society (HIIG).
-The Portulans Institute, an independent, nonprofit, nonpartisan research and educational institute based in Washington D.C. sees this project contributing to development of work on the societal issues of global networking, which are entangled with this case study, and its research in creating longitudinal data on global networking, such as the Network Readiness Index (NRI).
+Initial support for this project has been provided by the Portulans Institute, which complements support from researchers in Oxford’s Global Cyber Security Capacity Centre (GCSCC), the Saïd Business School, and the Oxford Internet Institute (OII) in collaboration with researchers at the Alexander von Humboldt Institute for Internet and Society (HIIG).
+The Portulans Institute, an independent, nonprofit, nonpartisan research and educational institute based in Washington D.C.
+This project aims to contribute to development of work at the Portulans Institute on the societal issues of global information and communication networking, and its research in creating longitudinal data on global networking, such as the Network Readiness Index (NRI).

 References